 Think about Having a Reward Bank Account

-It would be wise to reevaluate your finances and account benefits to see if you really need extra services.
-Some banks offer this type of account just to sell more.
+It would be wise to reevaluate your finances and account benefits to see if you need extra services.
+Some banks offer this type of account to sell more.
 Most people don’t think it through before accepting.
 Think twice before you agree to use a reward bank account.

 Bonus Tip: How to Know When to Switch Accounts